NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

 ## Git Flow

 Git Flow is a more structured branching strategy that defines specific branches for different purposes, such as development, releases, and hotfixes.
-It provides a clear workflow paticularly suited to teams with multiple developers working on different features in parallel and with fixed release cycles.
+It provides a clear workflow particularly suited to teams with multiple developers working on different features in parallel and with fixed release cycles.

 ### Example Git Flow Workflow